OscarJGV26/DATALOG/README.md

 Example,
 chrt -r 99 ./Datalog_Test 10 1 0.02 20

-Logs a 20 seconds of a sinusoidal signal of amplitude 10, frequency 1 Hz with a sampling time of 0.02 seconds
+Logs a 20 seconds of a sinusoidal signal of amplitude 10, frequency 1 Hz with a sampling time of 0.02 seconds at real time.
+The variable sampling_time_precision defines the limit of violation of the sampling time.